Diversity & Inclusion

 Antitrust and Competition

 James A. Keyte handles a wide variety of antitrust litigation, transactional and advisory matters across numerous industries.

-In the transactional arena, Mr. Keyte has represented numerous clients before the Department of Justice and the Federal Trade Commission.
-For example, he represented The Coca-Cola Company in its successful acquisition of Glacéau and its partial acquisition of Honest Tea.
-He also represented Toshiba in its acquisition of Westinghouse’s nuclear division; Alcatel in its acquisition of Lucent Technologies; Caesar’s Entertainment in its acquisition by Harrah’s; and a number of private equity firms, including in the acquisition of MGM with Sony Corp. and the sale of Westwood One to Dial Global.
-He also has advised Sealed Air in a variety of matters and counsels a number of the firm’s Japan-based clients on transitional matters.
-Mr. Keyte also regularly appears before the antitrust agencies in a variety of investigational contexts.
+In the transactional arena, Mr. Keyte has represented clients before the Department of Justice and the Federal Trade Commission as well as parties involved in litigated mergers.
+Mr. Keyte advised the Unsecured Creditors Committee of American Airlines (in bankruptcy) with respect to its merger with US Airways; Anheuser-Busch InBev in the government and private challenges to its merger with Modelo; Express Scripts in a private challenge to its merger with Medco; and Sprint in its challenge to the unconsummated AT&T/T-Mobile merger.
+He also represented The Coca-Cola Company in its successful acquisition of Glacéau and its partial acquisition of Honest Tea; DigitalGlobe in its acquisition of GeoEye; Toshiba in its acquisition of Westinghouse’s nuclear division; Alcatel in its acquisition of Lucent Technologies; Caesar’s Entertainment in its acquisition by Harrah’s; and a number of private equity firms in transactions, including Brookfield Asset Management in the merger of Ainsworth and Brookfield, the acquisition of MGM by Sony Corp. and the sale of Westwood One to Dial Global.
+He also has represented SanDisk, Martin Marietta, Pfizer, USIM, NewYork-Presbyterian Hospital, IASIS Healthcare and several Japan-based clients in numerous transactions.
+Mr. Keyte appears regularly before the antitrust agencies in a variety of investigational contexts.

 J.D., Loyola Law School, 1986 (Law Review)